Distillation Robustifies Unlearning: Author Contribution

 \section{Author Contribution}

 All authors contributed to the early development of the ideas of the paper.

 \textbf{Bruce W. Lee} was a core contributor to our experimental codebase and was responsible for framing and conducting most experiments reported in the paper, except WMDP.
 This includes Unlearn-and-Distill and UNDO experiments reported in Figures \ref{fig:intro}, \ref{fig:oracle-relearning}, \ref{figure:s4-unlearning}, \ref{figure:s4-relearning}, \ref{figure:s5-compute}, \ref{figure:s6-beta}, \ref{figure:s7-pareto-a}.
 BL implemented baselines and plotted all figures in the paper.
-BL wrote the majority of the later sections and assisted in revising the earlier sections.
+BL wrote the majority of the later sections and later revised the earlier sections.

 \textbf{Addie Foote} conducted all WMDP experiments in Figures \ref{figure:s7-wmdp}, \ref{fig:wmdp-pareto} and initially designed our arithmetic unlearning experiments.
 AF was a core contributor to our experimental codebase, making unlearning and distillation scripts, efficiency optimizations, and experiment infrastructure.
 AF wrote key sections on the WMDP experimental setup and the limitations discussion.
 AF consistently addressed the most challenging and uncertain problems, operating in the face of uncertainty, particularly with the WMDP benchmark.